NVIDIA and Artec bring 3D content to life in Armenian monastery

 Located on a mountaintop, the village houses the Tatev monastery, a valuable heritage site of Armenian culture, whose construction dates back to the 9th century.
 Difficult to reach by any means of transportation, the religious site suffers from a declining number of visitors.
 A cultural program was launched, “Revival of Tatev”, which includes building the world’s longest cable car allowing both tourists and residents to reach the monastery in a little over 11 minutes.
 Artec Group was invited to showcase its 3D khachkari scanning results at the cable car opening ceremony.

-Scanning one of those famous memorial stones, which were of 2 meter height each, took less than an hour.
-The front side of a khachkar is a detailed relief, including miniature sculptures, intricate compositions and decorations made of stone.
-To improve its 3D results, Artec used an MHT scanner that is specifically designed to capture exact shapes in lively colour.
+Scanning one of those famous memorial stones, which were both 2 meters high, took less than an hour.
+The front side of a khachkar is a detailed relief, including miniature sculptures, intricate compositions, and decorations made of stone.
+To improve its 3D results, Artec used an MHT scanner that is specifically designed to capture exact shapes in lively color.

 From all possible presentation methods out there, Artec opted for a stereoscopic demonstration of received 3D models.
 As Artec software programmers work with Open GL, the only way to showcase results in 3D stereo was to use the professional graphic card NVIDIA Quadro.

-“The feedback was incredible” – said Artec’s Managing Director, Andrey Klimov – “guests raved about the quality of the scan, the beauty of the stones, and of how real the 3D content felt.
-They said, they had the feeling that they were standing right in front of the khachkar, as if they could reach out and almost touch it.”
+Feedback following the event was incredible, with guests raving about the quality of the scan, the beauty of the stones, and of how real the 3D content felt.
+For many, it felt like standing right in front of the khachkar – almost as if you’d be able to reach out and touch it yourself.

 The projection was as real as it gets: together with NVIDIA, Artec not only preserved essential Armenian history in Tatev, but was able to demonstrate its virtual achievement the way it deserved to be experienced.

-Artec decided that success was worth duplicating: “The results we achieved with NVIDIA’s stereo visualisation technology showed us how to make the most of our 3D scans.
-The idea to include this feature into our standard software Artec Studio™ seemed a logical continuation”, announced Andrey Klimov.
+Artec decided that this success was worth duplicating, as the results achieved with NVIDIA’s stereo visualization technology opened more doors to making the most of Artec’s 3D scans.
+Including this feature into standard software Artec Studio™ seemed a natural next step.

-Shortly after the event, Artec’s software started supporting the 3D stereo visualisation feature.
+Shortly after the event, Artec’s software started supporting the 3D stereo visualization feature.
 Artec Studio 0.7 enables its users to showcase their models in 3D stereo.
-With a NVIDIA Quadro video card, all there is left to do is to get a 3D-enabled projector and glasses to experience captured scanning results coming alive.
+With an NVIDIA Quadro video card, all there is left to do is to get a 3D-enabled projector and glasses to experience captured scanning results coming alive.